ken1000minus7/YADA/issue_template_bugs.md

 # Issue Type : Bug

-Please help provide information about the failure caused by the bug.
+Please provide information about the failure caused by the bug.

 # Expected Behavior